Related Pages: Smart Growth Action Plan NEP GPRA Reports

 A regional land trust can act as a liaison for owners of land with outstanding resources that are competitive candidates for acquisition by other organizations and agencies.

 Under this method, the landowner sells the property to a charitable organization for less than fair market value.
-This option is more attractive to prospective purchasers and it can also qualify the seller for income tax deductions, with an overall result comparable to a sale at market value.
+This option is more attractive to prospective purchasers, and it can also qualify the seller for income tax deductions, with an overall result comparable to a sale at market value.

 Bargain sales are a standard open space acquisition tool for large private land conservation organizations and the Commonwealth of Massachusetts.
 A small local land trust is generally unable to purchase conservation land, even at bargain sale prices.
-Some regional or statewide land trusts are able to use this option to protect open space deemed critical to a region’s scenic and natural heritage.
+Some regional or statewide land trusts can use this option to protect open space deemed critical to a region’s scenic and natural heritage.

 Administered by the Massachusetts Department of Food and Agriculture, the Agricultural Preservation Restriction (APR) program protects farmlands by purchasing the development rights to the land.
 A permanent deed restriction is placed on the property, ensuring that the farm is never developed, while the farmer is provided with cash from the sale of the development rights and the ability to continue farming.